 Besides formatting cells, we can even change the way in which how the data will be summarized.
-Suppose that we select anywhere in column B and right click on it.
+Suppose that we select anywhere in column B and right-click on it.
 Then select Value Field Settings to open Value Field Settings dialog box.
-You can see that we can also perform different calculation like average, max, count, etc. For our problem, we choose Average.
+You can see that we can also perform different calculations like average, max, count, etc. For our problem, we choose Average.

 The pivot table will be changed and it looks like that in Figure 4.6.
 You can see that only column B has changed as we only selected column B previously.
 And header was also replaced with “Average of Domestic”.